-Disposal of ballasts remains regulated but not nearly as complex as disposing lamps (see below section for details).
+Disposal of ballasts remains regulated but not nearly as complex as disposing lamps (see below section for details) due to stringent environmental laws.
 Older ballasts that were manufactured prior to 1979 include capacitors made with Polychlorinated Biphenyls (PCBs).
 PCBs are an environmental hazard identified by the Environmental Protection Agency (EPA) and hence are regulated under the Toxic Substances and Control Act (TSCA).
 Ballasts created after January 1, 1979, were mandated not to include PCBs.

 For more information on how to dispose of ballasts, including companies that can help you, please visit lamprecycle.org.